 Its campaigns like “Get the facts”, Scroogled, and many others helped to increase the brand visibility.

 Competitive Analysis – Microsoft Marketing Strategy

 Companies are now creating new products and services that meet the needs of their customers, thanks to the Hi-tech culture.
 This industry is booming because of the high acceptance of technological products.
-All over the globe, IT companies are striving to be the leader.
+All over the globe, IT companies are striving to be leaders.
 Google has the largest rival to Microsoft.